 The good news is that fun and Bible study are not opposites–serious Bible study is the most engaging activity of all.
-We’ll select from over 350 Bible study methodologies during this course that can turn you from a teacher into a tour guide, leading youth on a journey of discovery through the Bible.
+We’ll cover a variety of Bible study methodologies during this course that can turn you from a teacher into a tour guide, leading youth on a journey of discovery through the Bible.
 Students don’t want you to tell them what to believe–they need to discover God’s revelation themselves, and to experience the delight of God’s daily guidance.
-Karen Dockrey has served as a youth worker, both paid and volunteer, for over 35 years–and yes, the youth ask, “Ms. Karen how old ARE you??”

 Dockrey, Karen.
 The Youth Worker’s Guide to Creative Bible Study.
 Nashville, TN: Broadman & Holman Publishers.
 1999.
 ISBN 0805418377